Saturday, April 14. (D)* DEPART FOR PRAGUE

 BUDAPEST is that paradox among Eastern European capitals, a city where the pleasure of the table has lost none of its zing.
 Happily, for visitors enticed by monuments to an opulent past, Hungary’s former imperial city is filled with architectural treasures that have been handsomely preserved.
 Divided by the wide stately bends of the Danube River, Budapest is two cities in one.
 The halves present a startling contrast.
 On the east bank modern, bustling, industrial Pest spreads across the low-lying Hungarian piedmont.
 On the west, 2000-year old Buda – the historic heart of the city and a pedestrian’s delight – wanders into a bastion of secluded hills.

 Today is free to take a boat ride on the Danube River or take one of the hot baths in Buda or visit any of the fine museums.
-This evening we will see an opera at the Hungarian State Opera, performance to be announced.
+This evening we will see the opera Un Ballo in Maschera by Verdi at the Erkel Theater.